 Deep learning for coders with fastai and PyTorch

-This book is very well-rated and it’s helped me a lot in understanding the basics of deep learning.
+This book is very well-rated, and it’s helped me a lot in understanding the basics of deep learning.

 The main reason readers suggest this book is because it’s very accessible and easy to follow.
 As the authors themselves say, you don’t need a PhD to understand and use the concepts in the book, and it follows a top-down approach (starting with the applications and working backwards to the theory).
-So, you’ll first have fun with building cool applications and then gradually learn the underlying theory as you go.
+So, you’ll first have fun building cool applications and then gradually learn the underlying theory as you go.
 Ed Shway – Owner & Writer at ByteXD.com

 Fast AI have kept updating their courses and library, so you might want to check out their website (https://www.fast.ai/) for the latest and greatest Just this July they released a latest version of the course that the book is associated with (https://course.fast.ai/).